Software

 Key Features

-• Inbox placement testing - Run tests across inbox providers to see inbox placement results.
+• Inbox placement testing - Run tests with inbox providers to see inbox placement results.

 • Blacklist monitoring - Watch domain reputation and IP reputation with real-time alerts.